 Negotiating with your insurance company can be an overwhelming obstacle, especially if what you are negotiating for isn’t your purview.
 Roofs Restored has been having such”conversations” with insurance companies for years now.
 I’ll teach you how using reasoning and tenacity can help convince your insurance company to get you what you deserve for your roof replacement.

 It's obvious that insurance providers are in business by RECEIVING your money, not GIVING you money.

 So it isn’t surprising when your insurance provider doesn’t give you as much money as you expected to receive for damages to your property or just doesn’t pay you at all.
 We are receiving a lot of calls right now from frustrated clients who are ticked off at their insurance providers for this exact reason.

 Don’t be bullied by big insurance!
 Here is how YOU, the homeowner, can negotiate with your insurance provider:

 Time to play hardball!

 First off, go put on your thick skin and get your helmet because you, unfortunately, have to play hardball.
 It will take assertion and fortitude—no way around it.
-And you can’t really demand a higher estimate from them, so you have to use mind games and analogies to convince them.
+And you can’t really demand a higher estimate from your insurance, so you have to use mind games and analogies to convince them.

 Now you obviously can go with a cheaper insurance provider to pay a lesser premium, but that higher-priced insurance isn’t going to lower their prices.
 Then why drop yours?
 They are gong to claim that their services demand the premium price you pay.
 Well… the roof you are replacing ALSO demands a certain price tag to be installed.

 Another issue we hear often is the insurance provider asking the homeowner to get multiple bids.
 Let’s give a story for our next example.
 You get into a car wreck (heaven forbid), and you call a tow truck.
 That tow truck will ask you where you want to tow your car.